 A Technical Example

 Fig. 3 below shows the crystalline structure at a quench temp in water of 750˚C, after a 20 min. soak, followed by tempering at 180˚C for one hour, followed by air cooling.
 This is 10˚C below the manufacturer’s recommended quench temp.
-Notice how the ferrite and spherical carbon are mixing, forming some gray-colored Martensite, but there are still big lakes of Ferrite visible.
-This is not acceptable.
+Notice how the iron Ferrite and spherical carbon Cementite are mixing, forming some gray-colored Martensite, but there are still big lakes of Ferrite visible.
+Better, but not yet good.

 Fig. 6 below shows the crystalline structure at a quench temp in water of 825˚C, after a 20 min. soak, followed by tempering at 180˚C for one hour, followed by air cooling.
 Notice how the crystalline structure has become less uniform than in Fig 5 after only a 25˚ increase in quenching temp.